Occupational Health and Safety

 Policy Compliance and Performance Oversight

 Central Retail has established an Occupational Safety, Health and Work Environment Policy, along with annual quantitative targets.
-The Company develops action plans to achieve these targets and provides quarterly performance reports to the executive committee or the board of directors.
+Central Retail develops action plans to achieve these targets and provides quarterly performance reports to the executive committee or the board of directors.
 To ensure effective implementation, the Head of Human Resource Department, the Head of Loss Prevention, and the Head of Safety, Occupational Health and Work Environment from each business unit are responsible for overseeing and enhancing the OHS management system.
 This system covers all employees and contractors across all operational areas, including offices, department stores, rental stores, and distribution centers.

 Additionally, Central Retail conducts both internal and external audits annually to ensure compliance with legal requirements and international standards, as outlined below: